 The DPG's authors never considered what kind of effect unilateral actions may have had on America's international position (Art 2003: 90).
-They assumed that other nations saw the U.S. as a benevolent hegemon, arguing that they would ultimately support American policies, because U.S. hegemony was better than a return to the unpredictability of a multipolar world (Kagan 1998; Posen and Ross 1996: 32; Kristol and Kagan 1996).
-The DPG also stressed that American foreign policy should be guided by 'the calculations of power and self-interests rather than altruism and high ideals' (Bacevich 2002: 45).
-In other words, it stated that the American military should not be used to spread democratic and capitalist values or to try to solve civil wars or similar humanitarian crises (Posen and Ross 1996-1997; 41).
+They assumed that other nations saw the US as a benevolent hegemon, arguing that they would ultimately support American policies, because US hegemony was better than a return to the unpredictability of a multipolar world (Kagan 1998, Posen and Ross 1996: 32; and Kristol and Kagan 1996).
+The DPG also stressed that American foreign policy should be guided by "the calculations of power and self-interests rather than altruism and high ideals" (Bacevich 2002: 45).
+In other words, it stated that the American military should not be used to spread democratic and capitalist values or to try to solve civil wars or similar humanitarian crises (Posen and Ross 1996-1997: 41).

-As Andrew Bacevich notes, the American public as well as its allies heavily criticized the draft DPG (2002: 44-45).
+As Andrew Bacevich (2002: 44-45) notes, the draft DPG was heavily criticized by the American public as well as its allies.
 While the allies were concerned with Washington's potential willingness to use its power unilaterally, Americans questioned the value of a strategy that did not support the expansion of American ideals.
-Other commentators argued that it was a self-defeating project because the continued search for security and power could never be satisfied, forcing the U.S. to incessantly seek new ways to expand its capabilities in order to prevent other countries from countering its interests (Art 2003: 89).
-Some conservatives even feared that a search for power for the sake of power would undermine the very same principles that have defined America's foreign policy, while weakening the multilateral bodies that legitimated the U.S. hegemonic project (Durham 2004: 262-264).
+Other commentators argued that it was a self-defeating project because the continued search for security and power could never be satisfied, forcing the US to incessantly seek new ways to expand its capabilities in order to prevent other countries from countering its interests (Art 2003: 89).
+Some conservatives even feared that a search for power for the sake of